 3hr

-Specialised concepts presents crucial knowledge for WWT systems needed to operate, design and optimise the process chemistry and biochemistry.
+Specialised concepts present crucial knowledge for WWT systems needed to operate, design and optimise the process chemistry and biochemistry, and expand the applied chemistry details on specialised concepts of Wastewater Treatment Process and Technology that may be needed by technical personnel to solve complex problems, and design process solutions.

 Alkalinity